 WorkKeys® is to industry as ACT is to college.
 Many employers find WorkKeys® scores helpful in determining job placement.
 The Alabama Career Readiness Certificate reports an individual's Applied Mathematics, Graphic Literacy, and Workplace Document skills in relation to the level of skills needed in 80% of the jobs and occupations contained the ACT's WorkKeys® national database.
 Certificate awards include Bronze, Silver, Gold, and Platinum certificates -each awarded based on assessment scores.

 Testing

 GED Tests

-Bevill State has Pearson Vue approved GED® testing centers located on the Fayette, Hamilton, and Jasper Campuses.
+Bevill State has Pearson Vue approved GED® testing centers located on the Fayette (ext.
+5137), Hamilton (ext.
+5372), and Jasper (ext.
+5901) Campuses.

 WorkKeys Tests